Danieldotcomcoder/Capstone-project---Conference-page/README.md

 # Capstone Project.

 > This project contains the HTML, CSS and JavaScript Capstone Project.
+>
 > Capstone projects are required at the end of every module in microverse.

 # Project Name
 ## Web Summit 2021

-** Web Summit brings together the people and companies redefining the global tech industry
+** Web Summit brings together the people and companies redefining the global tech industry.

 ** Web Summit will return to Lisbon this year.
-Join us in November. **
+Join us in November.

 ## Live Demo Link for Github-Page Branch